windmill-labs/windmilldocs/docs/apps/0_toolbar.md

 - Limited width: The max width is 1168px and the content stay centered instead of taking the full page width.
 - Max width: The width is of the app if the full width of its container.

+## Color mode

+You can switch the color mode of the app to `Dark`, `Light`, or `Automatic` from the toolbar.
+The automatic mode will match your system's color scheme.

 ## Desktop / Mobile mode

 You can switch the canvas' mode to `Mobile` or `Desktop` layout from the toolbar.
 This enables you to manually set the position and size of the components in both modes.